core-wg/oscore/draft-ietf-core-object-security.md

 * Max-Age.
 The Outer Max-Age is used to avoid unnecessary caching of OSCORE error responses.
 Changing this value is a potential denial of service attack.

 * Proxy-Uri/Proxy-Scheme/Uri-Host/Uri-Port.
 With OSCORE, the Proxy-Uri option does not contain the Uri-Path/Uri-Query parts of the URI.
 Proxy-Uri/Proxy-Scheme/Uri-Host/Uri-Port cannot be integrity protected since they are allowed to be changed by a forward proxy.
+Depending on content, the Uri-Host may either reveal information equivalent to that of the IP address or more privacy-sensitive information which needs to be considered.

 * Observe.
 The Outer Observe option is intended for an OSCORE-unaware proxy to support forwarding of Observe messages.
 Changing this option may lead to notifications not being forwarded.